Learning & Education

 Sips on the Terrace

-Experience summer’s golden hour high above the city on the Academy Museum’s Dolby Family Terrace, with live DJ sets and a refreshing Fanny’s cocktail in hand, every Saturday afternoon this summer.
+Experience LA's golden hour high above the city on the Academy Museum’s Dolby Family Terrace, with a refreshing Fanny’s cocktail in hand, every Saturday afternoon.

 Dolby Family Terrace